Sopan-Patil/PlatformTesting/README.md

 PlatformTesting project contains automation of Platform site.

 ## Description
-PlatformTesting automation is beneficial in testing features for multiple users, performing different level of testing ex:smoke, P1 etc., combining multiple test cases and generating detailed reports.\
+- PlatformTesting automation is beneficial in testing features by creating multiple users
+- Different level of testing can be performed ex:smoke, P1 etc.
+- Multiple test cases can be combined using cucumber tags
+- Extent report helps in generating detailed reports.
+- Log 4j is used for logging and daily reports are generated.
-Moreover this projct is used to schedule test on remote Jenkins server for our global team.\
+- Schedule test on remote Jenkins server
-Project is also integrated with browserstack.
+- Project is integrated with browserstack.
 TenstNG xml can be executed via command or jenkins to trigger browserstack test with desired capabilities.

 ## Tools
 [Eclipse](https://www.eclipse.org/downloads/)\